fenago/data-analysis-pandas/lab_guides/lab_7.md

 Lab 7: Financial Analysis -- Bitcoin and the Stock Market
 =============================================================

-Up until this point, we have been working with Python as more of a functional programming language.
-However, Python also supports **object-oriented programming** (**OOP**).
-This means we can build classes that will carry out the major tasks we need to perform, which in this lab are the following: collecting data from the Internet (with the `StockReader` class), visualizing financial assets (with the `Visualizer` classes), calculating financial metrics (with the `StockAnalyzer` class), and modeling financial data (with the `StockModeler` class).
-Since we will need a lot of code to make the analysis process clean and easy to reproduce, we will build a Python package to house these classes.
-The code will be reproduced in the text and explained as usual; however, we don\'t need to type/run it on our own---be sure to read the *Lab materials* section for this lab to get set up properly.

 The following topics will be covered in this lab:

 -   Building a Python package